 First, in-person studies are quite expensive, especially when recruiting specific demographics.
 It’s also a rather time-consuming process both for you and the respondent as you’ll need to find a place where the study could take place and travel there.

 In-person studies are usually recommended to big corporations or just companies who have the budget and time to perform them.

-Remote studies has become the first choice of many modern companies.
-They are fast, can be conducted from anywhere in the world and don’t cost that much money.
+Remote studies have become the first choice of many modern companies.
+They are fast, can be conducted from anywhere in the world, and don’t cost that much money.
 Additionally, remote studies give you access to a global demographic of participants as they don’t need to travel where you are to complete the study.